NoveliaYuki4982/paginator/README.md

 ``go run paginator.go document.txt``

 ## Additional information
-- Page number occupies 1 unsigned integer (4 bytes), meaning the maximum number of pages allowed for this program is 2³²-1-
+- Page number occupies 1 unsigned integer (4 bytes), meaning the maximum number of pages allowed for this program is 2³²-1.
-- New line symbol occupies 1 byte (0x0A in ASCII)
+- New line symbol occupies 1 byte (0x0A in ASCII).
-- Line 25 of each page has 5 less bytes of information (used up by end of page symbol + page number)
+- Line 25 of each page has 5 less bytes of information (used up by end of page symbol + page number).
-- Lines 1-24 have 79 bytes of information from the original file, line 25 has only 75 bytes
+- Lines 1-24 have 79 bytes of information from the original file, line 25 has only 75 bytes.

 ## Logic flow